Energy-Pathways-Group/GLOceanKit/docs/classes/solution-groups/wvorthogonalsolutiongroup/solutionformodeatindex.md

 ## Discussion

-  Returns WVAnalyticalSolution object for this solution index.
+  Returns WVAnalyticalSolution object for this index.
-  The solution indices run from 1:nUniqueSolutions.
+  The solution indices run from 1:nModes.

   The solution amplitude can be set to either 'wvt' or 'random'.
 Setting the amplitude='wvt' will use the amplitude